nnance/backbone-composer/README.md

 </dt>
 <dd>
 <div class="description">
 <p>Remove all subviews and safely remove this view from the DOM.
-This will trigger
+Implement an
-a 'closed' event just before removing from the DOM.</p>
+'onClose' function for any additional clean up that is required before removing the view from the DOM.
+This will trigger a 'closed' event just before removing from the DOM.</p>
 </div>
 <dl class="details">
 <dt class="tag-source">Source:</dt>